Rodolfo9706/VR-teleoperated-aerial-manipulator/README.md

 Replace rate_control.cpp located at src / Firmware / src / modules / mc_rate_control / ratecontrol
 do the same with logger and vmount

+workspaces for rospy
+For this step, you need the knowledge to create a workspace using rospy Once created you will only need the .py files

+To run roslaunch it is necessary to run in the terminal:

+$source Tools/setup_gazebo.bash $(pwd) $(pwd)/build/px4_sitl_default
+$export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:$(pwd)
+$export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:$(pwd)/Tools/sitl_gazebo

+$roslaunch px4 mavros posix sitl.launch vehicle:=typhoon h480

+The aerial-manipulator deal model will open immediately,  to control the vehicle you can use qgroundcontrol and arm.

+VR comunnication:
+To control it with the virtual environment you need to run the model in unity, once downloaded.
+Run the topics: $rosrun pos_data pos_data.py
+                $rosrun brazo brazo.py
+Runwebsocket:
+$roslaunch rosbridge_server rosbridge_websocket.launch